Brugia timori: Signs and symptoms

 Like other human filariasis infections, Brugia timori filariasis causes acute fever and chronic lymphedema.
 The life cycle of Brugia timori is very similar to that of Wuchereria bancrofti and Brugia malayi, leading to nocturnal periodicity of the disease symptoms.
 Eosinophilia is common during acute stages of infection.

 So far Brugia timori has only been found in the Lesser Sunda Islands of Indonesia.
 It is locally confined to areas inhabited by its mosquito vector, which breeds in rice fields.
 One study of the prevalence of infection in Mainang village, Alor Island, found microfilariae in the blood of 157 of 586 individuals (27%), with 77 of them (13%) exhibiting lymphedema of the leg.

 Parasite

 The microfilariae of Brugia timori are longer and morphologically distinct from those of Brugia malayi and Wuchereria bancrofti, with a cephalic space length-to-width ratio of about 3:1.
 B. timori more closely resembles the symptoms caused by B. malayi and morphologically resembles B. malayi.
-Also, the sheath of B. timori does not stain pink with Giemsa stain as is observed with B. malayi and W. bancrofti.
+The sheath of B. timori does not stain pink with Giemsa stain as is observed with B. malayi, however.